wez/wezterm/docs/recipes/workspaces.md

 You can spawn windows into differently named workspaces and they won't become visible until you set the active workspace to that name.

-When switching the active workspace, wezterm will swap the the contents of the GUI windows with the MuxWindows that belong to the now-focused workspace.
+When switching the active workspace, wezterm will swap the contents of the GUI windows with the MuxWindows that belong to the now-focused workspace.

 The following key assignments are helpful when working with workspaces: